fzy28/fzy28.github.io/_pages/about.md

 Besides, I like cooking.
 I love rock & roll.
 I play the saxophone.
 And I really like Japanese anime and manga.
 My favorite are Cowboy Bebop and K-On!.

-## About Future

-My thoughts have greatly changed over the two years from my senior year to now.

-I haven't really figured out what my true research interest for the future will be.
-I hope I can make it clear by the time I write my MS thesis.

-So I plan to take a gap year and if you are interested in me as a RA or interns, please contact me.